zer0cache/matic-docs/docs/validate/delegator.md

 ## How to Delegate to a Validator

 You need to have your funds (ETH and MATIC tokens) on the Main Ethereum Network to delegate your tokens.
-If your tokens are on any other network/testnet or Matic Mainnet, then you won't be able to delegate your tokens to Matic.
+If your tokens are on any other network/testnet or Polygon Mainnet, then you won't be able to delegate your tokens to Polygon.

 <img src={useBaseUrl("img/staking/main-ethereum-network.png")} />